Codeh4ck/Streamliner/README.md

+# Warning
+This branch contains the old .NET Core 3.1 version.
+If you want to use the latest version, which targets .NET 5, please refer to [the master branch](https://github.com/Codeh4ck/Streamliner/tree/master)

 # Streamliner
 A .NET core library that enables the creation of code workflows that isolate responsibilities.
 Streamliner creates a directed acyclic graph which represents the workflow in separate, single responsibility blocks.